-When not commenting on world matters, the author is chair and professor of philosophy at Manhattan College.
-Formerly, professor of liberal arts and philosophy, and Director of Liberal Arts at The Juilliard School.
-Author and editor of several books on Social and Political Philosophy.
-Co-editor of the journal, Contemporary Pragmatism.
-In the summer of 2010 Stanford University Press published his latest book, Transcendence: On Self-Determination and Cosmopolitanism.
+When not commenting on world matters, the author is professor emeritus of philosophy at Manhattan College.
+He has been chair of the Philosophy Department at Manhattan College, professor of liberal arts and philosophy and director of liberal arts at The Juilliard School, professor and head of philosophy at Penn State-University Park, professor and chair of philosophy at the University of Colorado, Denver, and director of graduate interdisciplinary programs in humanities and social science at the latter university.
+He is the author and editor of several books on Social and Political Philosophy, Social Theory, and Ethics.
+He has been the co-editor of the journal, Contemporary Pragmatism.
+Stanford University Press published his most recent book, Transcendence: On Self-Determination and Cosmopolitanism.

 Books authored or edited by Mitchell Aboulafia

 Transcendence: On Self-Determination and Cosmopolitanism (Stanford: Stanford University Press, 2010).

 The Cosmopolitan Self: George Herbert Mead and Continental Philosophy (Urbana and Chicago: University of Illinois Press, 2001, 2006).

 The Mediating Self: Mead, Sartre, and Self-Determination (New Haven: Yale University Press, 1986, 1992).